Configuration

 To verify your current configuration:

-The Veza integration makes your local user accounts (created via SSO) visible as entities in the authorization graph, enabling identity mapping between Veza users and external identity sources.
+The Veza integration makes your local user accounts (created via SSO) visible as entities in the Access Graph, enabling identity mapping between Veza users and external identity sources.

 To enable the Veza integration: